 La Funambule Virtuelle by Michel Bret and Marie-Helene Tramus

 The Reactable was conceived as an instrument to bring back the expressive possibilities of traditional instruments to musicians who are working with new technologies.
 It uses concepts of modular synthesis, sampling, advanced digital effects processing, and DJ-ing and combines them with modern human computer interaction, multitouch technology and a tangible interface.
-“We created Reactable Systems with […]
+“We created Reactable Systems […]

 From the artist’s website